 Neither of these two points are deal breakers, but do make the entire experience feel more like staying at a friend’s house rather than an expensive hotel.
 Since these are the only two complaints that made its way into the review, it should be noted that it is only because these are the only two issues we had during our whole stay.
 In the grand scheme of things, not bad at all.

 We loved our stay at Carmen de la Alcubilla del Caracol in Granada.
-Manuel is one of the nicest people you'll ever meet and the small atmosphere of ~10 rooms overlooking the beautiful city is something that you cannot put a price on.
+Manuel is one of the nicest people you’ll ever meet and the small atmosphere of ~10 rooms overlooking the beautiful city is something that you cannot put a price on.
 But at 140 Euro a night, we were slightly disappointed by the fact that our room was cleaned several times per day with our belongings significantly reorganized and that we were not allowed to use the air conditioner at all.
-Not a major deal breaker, but we have to give the Carmen four stars (****) out of five for this small sticking point.
-For anyone looking for a nice escape from the city and are willing to put in a small walk to get there, this hotel is amazing.
-Book as early as you can, and request La Torre (#1) or La Buganvilla (#2) if you can.
+For anyone looking for a nice escape from the city and are willing to put in a small walk to get there, this hotel is amazing beyond this.